What Should I Do If My Puppy Has An Accident Inside?

 Seek Professional Help

-If you've tried various methods and are still struggling with repeated accidents, it may be beneficial to seek professional help from a trainer or behaviorist.
+If you've tried various methods and are still struggling with repeated accidents, it may be beneficial to seek professional help from a dog trainer or behaviorist.
 They can assess your specific situation and provide guidance on effective training techniques tailored to your puppy's needs.
 A professional can also help you identify any underlying issues, such as anxiety or fear, that may be contributing to the accidents.

 Dealing with Anxiety or Fear